Guide to the 2010 Home Theater Projector Comparison Report

 Compare Projectors Page

 Provides an overview for comparing projectors, and for using the many individual head-to-head projector comparisons.
+The Compare Projectors page navigates differently than the rest of the pages found in the outline.

-This page talks about typical warranties, shows the projectors listed by price class, discusses replacement programs briefly, and indicates the warranty of each projector.
+Talks about typical warranties, shows the projectors listed by price class, discusses replacement programs briefly, and indicates the warranty of each projector.

 One of the shortest pages - just a brief wrap up, and final thoughts - it is written last, and may touch on some things overlooked elsewhere.
-It also has a short list of all the award winners by price.
-On that note, only projectors that have won one of our Hot Product Awards, when reviewed, are eligible for Best In Class awards.
-That makes sense, I trust!

 Defining Your Expectations Regarding Projectors and Your Final Theater Experience